justinpeh97/singlish-english-nmt/README.md

 python reddit_scrape.py --client_id id --client_secret secret --user_agent agent
 ```

 Where id, secret and agent are the client_id, client_secret and user_agent used to create the Reddit instance.
 They can be obtained by following the instructions on this website: https://towardsdatascience.com/scraping-reddit-data-1c0af3040768 .
 If you wish to change remove/add subreddits to the list of subreddits being scraped, simply edit the subreddit.txt file found in [data](https://github.com/justinpeh97/singlish-english-nmt/tree/main/data/generate_train_data) .
 The default number of posts scrapped per subreddit is 3000, which is found to generate around 13+ million sentences.
-If you wish to specify another number, use the optinal argument --post_per_subreddit .
+If you wish to specify another number, use the optional argument --post_per_subreddit .

 ### Singlish dataset